 - Understanding of the institution’s interpretation of applicable laws such as the Federal Educational Rights and Privacy Act (FERPA);

-- Accessing student information only when relevant to the advising process.
+- Accessing student information only when relevant to the educational process.

 - Entering or changing information on students’ records only with appropriate institutional authorization to do so;

-- Documenting contacts adequately to meet institutional disclosure guidelines and aid in subsequent advising interactions.
+- Documenting contacts adequately to meet institutional disclosure guidelines and aid in subsequent educational interactions.